Created in partnership with the Helpdesk on Business & Human Rights

 ILO Conventions

 Two ILO conventions and one protocol form the international legal framework on the prohibition of forced labour and are used by most countries as guidance to their own national laws.
 These instruments define the conditions and circumstances that amount to forced labour and serve as a point of reference for national legislation that conforms to international standards.
+The elimination of all forms of forced or compulsory labour is one of the ILO’s five fundamental rights and principles at work, which member states have to promote regardless of whether they have ratified the respective conventions.

 In March 2021, the 50 for Freedom campaign, led by the ILO, ITUC and IOE, met its goal of having 50 countries ratify the Protocol.
 The Protocol encourages Governments to support due diligence by public and private sectors to prevent forced labour.
 The Protocol is of particular relevance for businesses since it contains specific provisions referring to enterprises and employers.
 For example, Article 2 on prevention measures refers to:

-- “Supporting due diligence by both the public and private sectors to prevent and respond to risks of forced or compulsory labour”
+• “Supporting due diligence by both the public and private sectors to prevent and respond to risks of forced or compulsory labour”.

 ILO instruments on forced labour are almost universally ratified.
 The ILO supervisory bodies, especially the Committee of Experts on the Application of Conventions and Recommendations (CEACR) and the Committee on the Application of Standards (CAS), regularly assess the manner in which ratifying States implement their obligations under these conventions.